-Final Platting / Project Acceptance Requirements:
+Final Platting / Project Acceptance Requirements

-- 54. When the construction is substantially complete a paper set of "record drawings" shall be prepared by a licensed surveyor and include all changes and deviations.
+- 59. When the construction is substantially complete a paper set of "record drawings" shall be prepared by a licensed surveyor and include all changes and deviations.
 Please reference the Public Works document "RECORD DRAWING REQUIREMENTS & PROCEDURES" for a complete description of the record drawing process.
-All final punchlist items shall be completed or financially guaranteed prior to recording of the final plat. - 55.
+All final punchlist items shall be completed or financially guaranteed prior to recording of the final plat. - 60.
 Public utility infrastructure located on private property will require recording of a City standard form easement prior to acceptance of the infrastructure and release of a certificate of occupancy.
 The City requires preparation of the easement legal description by the developer two weeks prior to the scheduled date of final acceptance.
-Off-site ("third party") easements or rights-of-way for City infrastructure are the responsibility of the developer to obtain.
+Off-site ("third party") easements or right-of-ways for City infrastructure are the responsibility of the developer to obtain.
 Once received, the City will prepare the easement document and provide it to the developer.
-The developer shall record the easement at the Benton County Assessor and return a recorded original document to the City prior to application for final occupancy. - 56.
-Any off-site easements or permits necessary for this project shall be obtained and secured by the applicant and supplied to the City at the time of plat construction and prior to final plat acceptance by the City. - 57.
-Ten-foot-wide public utility easements will be required on the final plat along both sides of all rights-of-way within the proposed plat.
-They will also be required where the plat is adjacent to an existing right-of-way. - 58.
+The developer shall record the easement at the Benton County Assessor and return a recorded original document to the City prior to final platting. - 61.
+Any off-site easements or permits necessary for this project shall be obtained and secured by the applicant and supplied to the City at the time of plat construction and prior to final plat acceptance by the City. - 62.
+Ten-foot wide public utility easements will be required on the final plat along both sides of all Right-of-Ways within the proposed plat. - 63.
 The vision-clearance triangle needs to be shown on all corner lots on the final plat document, in accordance with RMC Chapter 12.11.020.
 If the intersection is in a curve, it will have to be evaluated per AASHTO guidelines.
-This information may need to be designed by the engineer of record and supplied to the surveyor of record for inclusion into the final plat document.
+This information may need to be designed by the engineer of record and supplied to the surveyor of record for inclusion into the final plat document. - 64.
+The final plat shall include notes identifying all common areas including the private streets and tracts and acknowledging the ownership and maintenance responsibility by the homeowners association.
+A note shall be added to the face of the final plat that states: "The proposed rear alley easements shall be private roadways which are for the use and benefit of the homeowners that abut said roads, and are to be maintained by the adjacent property owners or the HOA.
+The City of Richland accepts no maintenance responsibility for rear alley easements". - 65.
+A note shall be added to the face of the plat that states: "The private rear alley easements within this plat are fire lanes and parking is restricted.
+The required no-parking signs shall be installed by the developer where applicable." - 66.
+All landscaped areas within the plat that are in the public Right of Way shall be the responsibility of the property owners to maintain.

-- 59. The final plat shall include notes identifying all common areas including the private streets and tracts and acknowledging the ownership and maintenance responsibility by the homeowners association.
-A note shall be added to the face of the final plat that states: "The private roadways are for the use and benefit of the homeowners that abut said roads, and are to be maintained by said owners.
-The City of Richland accepts no maintenance responsibility for private roads". - A note shall be added to the face of the plat that states: "The private drives within this plat are fire lanes and parking is restricted.
-The required no-parking signs shall be installed by the developer where applicable."
-(Deleted from Original conditions, as plat design eliminates alley-loading for any lots). - 60.
-Street signs indicating restricted parking shall be installed prior to final platting at the developers expense.
-The restricted parking areas shall be indicated on the final plats. - 61.
-All landscaped areas within the plat that are in the public Right of Way shall be the responsibility of the adjacent property owners to maintain. - 62.
-The intended use and ownership of all tracts within the plat shall be noted on the final plat. - 63.
-Property with an unpaid L.I.D. assessment towards it must be paid in full or segregated per Richland Municipal Code 3.12.095.
+- 67. A one-foot "No access / screening easement" will be required along the Reata Road, Gage Blvd., Grapeview St., and the Southgate Way Right of Ways. - 68.
+The intended use and ownership of all tracts within the plat shall be noted on the final plat. - 69.
+Property with an unpaid L.I.D. assessment towards it must be paid in full or segregated per Richland Municipal Code 3.12.095. - 70.
+Any restricted parking areas shall be indicated on the final plats.